Battery / mains portable with flip-front dial, sometimes known as the Flip-Front, or Picnic Radio.

 Red with Ivory flip

-- There is mention of a gold coloured one in advertising, but one has never been sighted.
+- There is mention of an all-gold coloured one in early advertising, but one has never been sighted and was removed from later adverts as you can see below

 CAUTION: The cabinets on these sets are fragile, and undamaged cases can be hard to find - especially the backs.
 Due to their age the handles should not be trusted, carry them carefully.